colonelxy/Trustless-Elections-Dapp/README.md

 AWS IoT device data and service endpoints: Each account has several device endpoints that are unique to the account and support specific IoT functions.
 The AWS IoT device data endpoints support a publish/subscribe protocol that is designed for the communication needs of IoT devices; however, other clients, such as apps and services, can also use this interface if their application requires the specialized features that these endpoints provide.
 The AWS IoT device service endpoints support device-centric access to security and management services.
 You can also use your own ``fully-qualified domain name (FQDN)``, such as iebc.co.ke, and the associated server certificate to connect devices to AWS IoT by using Configurable endpoints.

-The Kinesis Firehorse too must have a role assigned to it for it to send the collected data to th S3.
+The Kinesis Firehorse too must have a role assigned to it for it to send the collected data to the S3.
 Use an ``IAM role`` and ``policies`` to manage temporary credentials for your producer and client applications to access Kinesis Data Firehose delivery streams.
-Only specific biometrically authenticated persons can send results Users linked to specific devices
+Only specific biometrically authenticated persons can send results.
+Users are linked to specific devices.

 For troubleshooting, the ``SSH port`` will only allow an individual IP address to log in via the ``bastion host``.
+This means only one computer (accessible by maybe 3 authenticated IT persons) can have this access.

 ### Operations
 The key steps involved for connecting your device to AWS IoT are: